muratk5n/thirdwave/en/README.md

 storage needs.
-Fast charging on par with chemically refueling is a pipe dream, the best they can do is half an hour, which, when applied degrades the battery increasing the chance of a blowup (when these f-ing thing burn BTW, fire fighters cannot put it out with regular methods).
+Fast charging on par with chemically refueling is a pipe dream, the best they can do is half an hour, which, when applied degrades the battery increasing the chance of a blowup (when these f-ing things burn BTW, fire fighters cannot put out the fire with regular methods).
 Batteries degrade even with regular charging (see below) after 3500 cycles they go down to 70% capacity (imagine the effects of that on a second-hand market for BEVs).
 Batteries are heavy, impractical for transportation of energy.
 Batteries rely on rare-earth materials, for which we need to destroy Chile, Bolivia to get.
 From a systemic, TCO viewpoint the tech is a complete junk.